 '''

+54 of 84 - Chapter 8.
+Tools and Scripts

+SDP User Guide (for Unix)

 -h Display short help message

 Display man-style help message

 EXAMPLES:

 This script is typically called via cron with only the instance

 paramter as an argument, e.g.:

 p4verify.sh N

 LOGGING:

 This script generates no output by default.
 All (stdout and stderr) is

 logged to /p4/N/logs/p4verify.log.

 The exception is usage errors, which result an error being sent to

 stderr followed usage info on stdout, followed by an immediate exit.

 If the '-v' flag is used, the contents of the log are displayed to

 stdout at the end of processing.

 EXIT CODES:

 An exit code of 0 indicates no errors were encounted attempting to

 perform verifications, AND that all verifications attempted

 reported no problems.

 A exit status of 1 indicates that verifications could not be

 attempted for some reason.

 A exit status of 2 indicates that verifications were successfully

 '''

-7.3.8. p4login
+8.3.8. p4login

-Executes a p4 login command, using the administration password configured in mkdirs.cfg and subsequently stored in a text file: /p4/common/config/.p4passwd .p4<instance>.admin performed, but that problems such as BAD or MISSING files were detected, or else system limits prevented verification.
+This script is a convenience wrapper to execute a p4 login command, using the administration password configured in mkdirs.cfg and subsequently stored in file: text /p4/common/config/.p4passwd .p4<instance>.admin performed, but that problems such as BAD or MISSING files were detected, or else system limits prevented verification.

 '''

 USAGE for p4login v4.4.1:

 p4login [<instance>] [-p <port> | -service] [-automation] [-all]

-٥٢
+ОΓ

 p4login -h|-man

 DESCRIPTION:

 In its simplest form, this script simply logs in P4USER to P4PORT

 using the defined password access mechanism.

 '''